 Latency is dependent on a variety of factors.
 It can be determined by hardware, internet connection, and server location.
 Latency is the time to download, load, and share yours and others creations.

-Latency can have a serious impact on the power of your bandwidth and your business.
-This will become increasingly relevant as companies and persons become more reliant on services within the Internet of Things (IoT).
+Latency can have a serious impact on the power of your bandwidth.
+This will become increasingly relevant as people become more reliant on services within the Internet of Things (IoT).

 It’s important to research hardware, bandwidth, and connection when considering effectiveness of an internet program and its ability to combat latency.

 Rocket Fiber offers solutions to all the variables in the equation.
-Our team can help not only with speed and bandwidth, but provides the highest caliber equipment and managed services–all through our “white glove” experience.
+Our team can help not only with speed and bandwidth, but provides the highest caliber equipment– all through our “white glove” experience.

 Latency ties to productivity and collaboration.
 Don’t be late to the game.